kmiyashiro/node-foursquare/readme.md

 errors for protected endpoints.

 If you hit [http://localhost:3000](http://localhost:3000), you'll be redirected for an authentication token.

+If you hit [http://localhost:3000/deprecations](http://localhost:3000/deprecations), you'll test an endpoint with older versions and errors vs. warnings.

 Testing results will be logged to the console.